semaphoreci/docs/docs/reference/semaphore-changelog.md

       - google-chrome
       - firefox
       - microsoft-edge
-- A new convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
+- A new convenience Docker image is available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
 A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L1345).

 ### Week of March 30, 2020

-- Updates to the ubuntu1804 image:
+- Updates to the the Ubuntu1804 image:
     - Aws-cli 1.18.21 -> 1.18.28
     - Git        2.25 -> 2.26
     - Heroku   7.39.0 -> 7.39.1